-- If your Spectora email account is from AOL, you may experience similar problems for certain recipients.
-The solution is to use a modern email provider like GMail or GSuite.
+If your Spectora email account is from AOL, you may experience similar problems for certain recipients.

-- You can change the email address you use for Spectora in Settings-> User Options.
+You can change the email address you use for Spectora in Settings > User Settings > User Options:

 Check your sent emails.
 You can find the list in your Automation tab by clicking the button that says EMAILS SENT:

-- If an unreceived email shows as having been sent, ask your clients to check their bulk or spam folder.
+If an unreceived email shows as having been delivered successfully, ask your clients to check their bulk or spam folder.
 If you see an error message, you can click the VIEW EMAIL button to see more details :

 You can also look at your email queue to check if you have the email set for a later send date.
-This is found in Automation>EMAIL QUEUE
+This is found by clicking the EMAIL QUEUE button:

 For Clients with Gmail: